nirmata/kube-static-egress-ip/README.md

 ### How it works

 *kube-static-egress-ip* is run as a daemon-set on the cluster.
-Each node takes a persona of a *director* or a *gateway*.
+Each node takes a role of a *director* or a *gateway*.
 Director nodes redirect traffic from the pods that need static egress IP to one of the nodes in cluster acting as Gateway.
-Gateway node is setup to perform SNAT of the traffic from the pods to use configured static egress IP as source IP.
+A Gateway node is setup to perform SNAT of the traffic from the pods to use configured static egress IP as the source IP.
 Return traffic is sent back to Director node running the pod.
-Following diagram depicts life of a packet originating from a pod that needs a static egress IP.
+The following diagram depicts life of a packet originating from a pod that needs a static egress IP.

 <p align="center">
   <img src="docs/img/static-egress-ip.jpg"> </image>